yarsky-tgz/socket.io-namespace-controller/README.md

  * `definition` - object, describing your controller logic.
 It can consists from following properties:
    * `methods` - object of methods, which shall be assigned to same named events
    * `emitters` - object of methods, which shall store specific emitter logic and can be called by other controllers
+   * `created` - hooks, which should be called after namespace created
-   * `connected` - hook, which should be called after each namespace connection
+   * `connected` - hook, which should be called after each socket connection to namespace

+## Methods

 Let's create very simple controller, which shall have two events:
  * `load` - for settings loading by clients